getcarina/getcarina.com/_getting-started/2015-10-25-getting-started-on-carina.md

     - On Linux and Mac OS X, open a terminal.
     - On Windows, open a PowerShell.

-1. Configure your shell to communicate with the cluster.
+1. Configure your shell to connect to your cluster.

     On Linux and Mac OS X terminals, run the following commands: